seasketch/geoprocessing/README.md

 * The current version of the library only supports spatial libraries written in Javascript.
 This includes [Turf JS](http://turfjs.org/), [Geoblaze](https://geoblaze.io/), [cheap-ruler](https://github.com/mapbox/cheap-ruler) and anything else you can find.
 There is discussion about supporting any analysis that can be packaged into a Docker container now that Lambda has [added container support](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/).
 This will be done as need arises.

 ### WGS84
-* Geoprocessing functions in this library only support data in the World Geodetic System 1984 (WGS 84) [WGS84] datum, with longitude and latitude units of decimal degrees.
-The [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-4) also only supports this.
+* Geoprocessing functions in this library currently only support GeoJSON data in the World Geodetic System 1984 (WGS 84) [WGS84] datum (aka Lat/Lon), with longitude and latitude units of decimal degrees.

 ### Calculation Error
 Since the data is spherical (WGS84), most geoprocessing functions in this library (particularly [Turf.JS](http://turfjs.org/docs/#distance)) measure distance and area by approximating them on a sphere.
 Algorithms are typically chosen that strike a balance between speed and accuracy.
 So choose accordingly.
 That said:

-* If the geographic area of your project is small, on the order of a few hundred miles, then `distance` error is usually not significant.
+* If the geographic area of your project is small, on the order of a few hundred to a thousand miles, and not at high latitudes, then error is usually acceptable.
-* Calculating the percentage of an area is not subject to the error of the algorithm for calculating the area.
-For example, if you write a function to calculate the % of a particular habitat captured by a polygon that overlaps the habitat, as long as the area of the total habitat, and the area overlapping are calculated using the same formula, the percentage should be the same as if it were calculated using a more accurate area formula.
+* Reporting the percentage of an area is not subject to the error of the algorithm for calculating the area.
+For example, if you write a function to calculate the % of a particular habitat captured by a polygon that overlaps the habitat, as long as the area of the total habitat, and the area overlapping the habitat are calculated using the same formula, then the percentage of the two should be the same as if it were calculated using a more accurate area formula.

 Sources:
 * [Fast Geodesic Approximations](https://blog.mapbox.com/fast-geodesic-approximations-with-cheap-ruler-106f229ad016)